By Susie Reiner, PhD

 Even if you take a spill, you’ll be less likely to sustain a fracture, or a break, if you’re physically active.
 Exercise builds resilient bones by reducing rates of osteoporosis.
 Be sure to include weight-bearing activities (like walking, jogging, dancing) and strength training to reap the bone density benefits of exercise.

 There’s no reason to tiptoe through life hoping to prevent a fall–there are tangible ways you can feel and be more secure in your everyday life.
-Here are some helpful tips to reduce your risk of a fall:
+Here are five helpful tips to reduce your risk of a fall:

-• Build an exercise plan including cardiovascular and strength training and aim to work up to meet the physical activity guidelines.
+1. Build an exercise plan including cardiovascular and strength training and aim to work up to meet the physical activity guidelines.
 Some studies show the benefit of combining balance training with strength workouts.
 And you don’t even have to leave home–in one study, participants performing a home-exercise program saw almost half as many falls as sedentary participants.

-• Fall-proof your home by keeping it well-lit and your walkways tidy, ensuring there are handrails for stairs, and treating outdoor walkways appropriately in the winter.
+2. Fall-proof your home by keeping it well-lit and your walkways tidy, ensuring there are handrails for stairs, and treating outdoor walkways appropriately in the winter.

-• Have your vision and hearing checked regularly to keep your senses sharp, and focus on getting enough sleep.
+3. Have your vision and hearing checked regularly to keep your senses sharp, and focus on getting enough sleep.
 Think of these actions as fine tuning your nervous system so you can sense instability and catch yourself before you fall.

-• Stay hydrated throughout your day as dehydration can lead to orthostatic hypotension, when your blood pressure drops as you get up from a seated position.
+4. Stay hydrated throughout your day as dehydration can lead to orthostatic hypotension, when your blood pressure drops as you get up from a seated position.
 This acute blood pressure change can cause dizziness which increases the risk of fall.

-• If you’re on any medications, be sure to check if dizziness is a potential side effect, and alert your doctor of any recent falls or near falls to ensure your plan of care is adjusted appropriately.
+5. If you’re on any medications, be sure to check if dizziness is a potential side effect, and alert your doctor of any recent falls or near falls to ensure your plan of care is adjusted appropriately.

 Your long-term health and quality of life may take a hit when you experience a fall.
 But there are numerous strategies to prevent falling before it even happens.
 Following a regular exercise program that builds strength and balance and creating a safe living space will keep you on your toes.